We are going to be looking at:

 Elfin woodland

 A low, impenetrable thicket of dwarfed, gnarled trees found on wind-swept, cloud-shrouded, mountain summits.
-As the picture at right (Morne Diablotin, Dominica) shows, the path is in the trees and one must climb along the dwarfed trunks of kaklen (Clusia mangle).
+As the picture taken at Morne Diablotin, Dominica shows, the path is in the trees and one must climb along the dwarfed trunks of kaklen (Clusia mangle).
 Trunks and branches are covered with festoons of mosses and liverworts.
 Epiphytes and small climbers abound and a luxuriant herbaceous ground layer may be present.
 Leaves may be scorched by the constant wind.
 Several endemic species may be found in this community.
-Typical trees include Clusia and Charianthus spp.
+Typical trees include Clusia and Miconia spp.
 Also known as Mossy Forest as well as cloud forest although the latter may not be stunted and can refer to any woodland community enshrouded in mist.

 The Plants…